Rapid Increase in Alternative Forms of The Church Are Changing the Religious Landscape

 challenges for people involved in ministry.
 "This new movement of God demands that there be new forms of leadership to appropriately guide people in their faith journey," Barna said.
 "It requires new ways of measuring how well the Church at-large is doing, getting beyond attendance figures as the indicator of health.
 And it demands that new tools and resources be accessible to a growing contingent of people who are seeking to introduce their faith into every dimension of their life."

-Having written three-dozen previous books about faith and culture, Barna feels that this book may ultimately wind up being the most significant volume he has written.
+AN INTRODUCTION TO THE REVOLUTIONHaving written three-dozen previous books about faith and culture, Barna feels that this book may ultimately wind up being the most significant volume he has written.
 In the course of doing his customary national research studies, he stumbled onto the Revolution.
 "Having been personally frustrated by the local church, I initiated several research projects to better understand what other frustrated followers of Christ were doing to maintain their spiritual edge.
 What emerged was a realization that there is

 a large and rapidly-growing population of Christ-followers who are truly want to be like the church we read about in the book of Acts.
 We began tracking their spiritual activity and found that it is much more robust and significant than we ever imagined - and, frankly, more defensible than what emerges from the average Christian church.
 But, because the Revolution is neither organized nor designed to create an institutional presence, it